Navigating Development Hurdles with Supabase Authentication

 app.listen(PORT, () => console.log(`Server running on port ${PORT}`));

-Expanding the Supabase Authentication Limits Discussion
+Extending the Conversation on Supabase Authentication Limits

 Supabase Authentication FAQs